-To be able to access the HTML administration interface with [Admin] in the user menu in the right upper corner of the interface, you must have an account on the BSCW server and your account name must appear in the SERVER\ADMINS list in the main server configuration file (<bscw-runtime-path>/conf/config.py).
+To be able to access the HTML administration interface with [Options $\rightarrow$ Admin], you must have an account on the BSCW server and your account name must appear in the SERVER\ADMINS list in the main server configuration file ( dscw-runtime-path>/conf/config.py).

-Administrator users explicitly need to log in a second time with their password at [Admin] to gain BSCW administrator rights.
+Administrator users explicitly need to log in a second time with their password at [Options $\rightarrow$ Admin] to gain BSCW administrator rights.
 Without this additional administrator authentication no administrative rights are applied to their account.